-Expert tip: Tie prayer flags and let them flutter where the wind is strongest for positive karma.
+Expert tip: Tie prayer flags so that they can flutter where the wind is strongest, for positive karma.

 Imagine horses grazing, and the sound of flowing water to enthrall you and you have the picture of the twin villages of Shanag & Buruwa.
 A stroll will reveal them to be traditional villages where life goes on amid pristine, picturesque surroundings.
 The locals might invite you for a glass of chhang (locally brewed rice beer).
 Enjoy!!

-Expert tip : Makki ki Roti and Sarson Ka Saag is a must have at Ludhiana ki Rasoi at Bhang Village on the Highway.
+Expert tip : Makki ki Roti and Sarson Ka Saag is a must have at Ludhiana ki Rasoi at Bhang Village on the Manali – Leh Highway.

-A dip in the natural hot springs will leave you rejuvenated.
+A dip in the natural hot springs of Vashisht in Manali will leave you rejuvenated.
 The sulphur vapours result in a guaranteed ‘happy high’ and are known to have toxin releasing properties that cure many ailments.
-Separate enclosures for men & women and I recommend to leave the phone and other valuables at the hotel/homestay.
+There are separate enclosures for men & women and I recommend to leave the phone and other valuables at the hotel/homestay.

-While the Jogni waterfalls are frequently visited; Vashisht waterfalls are unexplored.
-It is bathed in tranquility on top of the village and is reached by following the path from the Rama Temple.
+While the Jogni waterfalls near Vashisht are frequently visited; Vashisht waterfalls are really offbeat and unexplored.
+It is bathed in tranquility on top of the village and is reached by following the path going upwards from the Rama Temple.

 Expert tip : The adventurous ones can try their luck plucking apples.
 Beware though that the locals impose a fine if caught!!